codemanufacture/codemanufacture.com/content/pages/privacy-policy.md

 ## 10. CONTACT AND COMMUNICATION

-This website is powered by Codemanufacture Ltd. registered in S G House, 6 St. Cross Road, SO23 9HX, Winchester under business registration number 11110064.
+This website is powered by Codemanufacture Ltd. registered in 1 Cedar Office Park, Cobham Road, Wimborne BH21 7SB under business registration number 11110064.

 You can contact us either via Email at privacy@codemanufacture.com via Phone on +44 7951608683.
 If you wish to contact us, please keep in mind that you do so at your own discretion and that you provide any personal details requested at your own risk.
 Your personal information is kept private and stored securely until it is no longer required by law or due to ceasing of purpose.
 We use any information submitted to provide you with further information about the products/ services we offer or to assist you in answering any questions or queries you may have.